-- Bed or couch
+- Beds or couches

 - Their owners

 This, however, doesn’t mean that they aren’t picky.
-In fact, felines are notable for their whimsical and capricious behavior.
+In fact, felines are notable for their whimsical and capricious behaviors.
 So if you’ve spotted your kitty kneading right before it starts snoozing, then it was simply trying to prepare the surface for its daily nap.

-It means that your pet trusts you, loves you and is feeling perfectly safe and comfortable in your presence.
+It means that your pet trusts you, loves you, and is feeling safe in your presence.
 Here are the basic factors that make cats knead on their owners.

 Some feline breeds, like the Oriental Shorthair, love being the center of attention.
 Others are quite shy and don’t express their need for social interaction often.

 Playing sessions, tasty treats, pleas for more food or petting – cats want it all.
 If you haven’t paid attention to your fluffy pal for a while and it starts kneading on you all of a sudden, it’s probably trying to get you to spend some bonding time with it.